IBE160/SG-Gruppe-3-Kun/docs/epics.md

 Given the frontend application on a screen narrower than 1024px, When a user views a page with the chatbot,
 Then a single-column layout is displayed.
-And a tab bar is present at the bottom of the screen with "Links," "Article," and "Chatbot" options.
+And a tab bar is present at the bottom (or top segmented control) with "Links," "Article," and "Chatbot".
-And clicking a tab switches the main content view to the corresponding panel.
+And clicking a tab switches the main view.
-And the functionality matches the `ux-showcase.html` mockup.

 **Prerequisites:** Story 2.2.a
-**Technical Notes:** This will require state management to handle the active tab.
+**Technical Notes:** Use React state to manage active tab visibility.

-### Story 2.3: Implement RAG Pipeline in Backend
+### Story 2.3: Implement Pydantic AI RAG Pipeline in Backend

 **Covers:** FR1.2, FR1.3

 **As a** backend developer,
-**I want to** integrate the LangChain RAG pipeline with Gemini 2.5 Pro, **So that** user questions can be processed to retrieve relevant documentation and generate informed responses.
+**I want to** integrate the Pydantic AI RAG pipeline with Gemini 2.5 Pro, **So that** user questions can be processed to retrieve relevant documentation and generate informed responses.

 **Acceptance Criteria:**
 Given a user question,
-When the question is sent to the backend,
-Then the question is embedded and used to query ChromaDB for relevant document chunks.
+When the question is sent to `app/services/chat_service.py`, Then the question is embedded and used to query ChromaDB (`app/rag/vector_store.py`).
-And the retrieved chunks are passed to Gemini 2.5 Pro along with the user's question.
+And retrieved chunks are passed to Gemini 2.5 Pro via Pydantic AI agent in `app/services/chat_service.py`.
+And the response is validated against a Pydantic model structure (answer, citations, confidence).
-And Gemini 2.5 Pro generates a coherent and relevant answer based on the provided context.
+And Gemini generates a coherent answer based on context.
-And the generated answer is returned to the frontend.

 **Prerequisites:** Story 2.1
-**Technical Notes:** Use LangChain's RAG capabilities, configure Google AI API key.
+**Technical Notes:**
+- Use `pydantic-ai` for the Agent and generation.
+- Use `LangChain` *only* for text splitting during ingestion.
+- Do NOT use LangChain chains for generation.

 ### Story 2.4: Connect Frontend Chat to Backend API

 **Covers:** FR1.1, FR1.3

 **As a** full-stack developer,
-**I want to** establish communication between the frontend chat interface and the backend RAG API, **So that** users can send questions and receive real-time answers from the chatbot.
+**I want to** establish communication between the frontend chat interface and the backend RAG API via SSE, **So that** users can send questions and receive real-time streaming answers.

 **Acceptance Criteria:**
-Given the chat UI and the RAG backend,
+Given the chat UI,
-When a user types a question and sends it,
+When a user sends a question,
-Then the frontend sends the question to the `/api/chat` endpoint.
+Then the frontend calls the Next.js API route `app/api/chat/route.ts`.
-And the backend processes the question via the RAG pipeline and returns an answer.
-And the frontend displays the chatbot's answer in the chat window.
+And this route proxies to the backend endpoint `/api/v1/chat/stream`.
+And the response is streamed back to the UI token by token using Server-Sent Events (SSE).

 **Prerequisites:** Story 2.2, Story 2.3
-**Technical Notes:** Use `fetch` or `axios` in Next.js to call the FastAPI endpoint.
+**Technical Notes:**
+- Create `hooks/useChat.ts` to handle SSE connection and state.
+- Backend uses `StreamingResponse` from FastAPI.

 ### Story 2.5: Display Source Citations in Chat UI